Cockayne syndrome: Laboratory Studies

+In Cockayne syndrome patients, UV-irradiated cells show decreased DNA and RNA synthesis.
 Laboratory studies are mainly useful to eliminate other disorders.
 For example, skeletal radiography, endocrinologic tests, and chromosomal breakage studies can help in excluding disorders included in the differential diagnosis.

 Imaging Studies

 Brain CT scanning in Cockayne syndrome patients may reveal calcifications and cortical atrophy.

 Other Tests

 Prenatal evaluation is possible.
 Amniotic fluid cell culturing is used to demonstrate that fetal cells are deficient in RNA synthesis after UV irradiation.

 Neurology

 Imaging studies reveal a widespread absence of the myelin sheaths of the neurons in the white matter of the brain and general atrophy of the cortex.
 Calcifications have also been found in the putamen, an area of the forebrain that regulates movements and aids in some forms of learning, along with the cortex.
 Additionally, atrophy of the central area of the cerebellum found in patients with Cockayne syndrome could also result in the lack of muscle control, particularly involuntary, and poor posture typically seen.